sdiehl/wiwinwlh/tutorial.md

 -----

 `IORef` is a mutable reference that can be read and writen to within the IO monad.
-It is simplest most low-level mutable reference provided by the base library.
+It is the simplest most low-level mutable reference provided by the base library.

 ```haskell